Low Earth Orbit satellites, fiber-like services

 High-throughput satellite, reducing cost-per-bit

-‘High-throughput satellite (HTS) are communications satellites usually providing a factor of 20 or more, the total throughput of a classic FSS satellite for the same amount of allocated orbital spectrum thus significantly reducing cost-per-bit’.
+‘High-throughput satellite (HTS) are communications satellites providing a factor of 20 or more the total throughput of a classic FSS satellite for the same amount of allocated orbital spectrum thus significantly reducing cost-per-bit’.

-Flexible VSAT and CARIS Software providing real-time data
+Flexible VSAT and multibeam systems providing real-time data

-Combining the flexible VSAT services and CARIS Software (automation of marine survey) for the purpose of real-time QC the survey using CARIS Onboard and for transfer data back to the office for further processing and finalising.
+Combining flexible VSAT services and latest developments in hydrographic systems for the purpose of real-time surveys and transferring daily data back to the office for further processing and in helping decision taking.

 • Reducing need for having senior processing staff on the vessels by providing real-time access to the data back on the shore.